 Nearly sweeping the ceiling with a maze of sturdy ropes and tunnels, this oasis looks like something out of Swiss Family Robinson.
 Climbers go in one side and climb higher to the middle and back down to the other side, and the fun is figuring out which opening will lead them the way that they want to go.
-Stick around inside to check out the small animal exhibits; there are turtles, snails and otters ready to meet you.
+Stick around to see the small animal exhibits that make up the Pritzker Family Children's Zoo.

 Wild Sapling Play Forest

 Tucked away in a secluded woodsy corner next to the black bear exhibit in the Family Children's Zoo, you'll find the Wild Sapling Play Forest.
 Kids can climb a log tower, burrow their way through an above-ground tunnel of metal vines and zig-zag their way around a balance beam interspersed with tree-stump platforms.
 They can make mud pies and use tools to dig in a large pit filled with finely grained dirt befitting a forested hideaway